Flag of Greece: Flag days

 Law 851/1978 sets the general outline for when the specific days on which the flag should be raised.
 For national holidays, this applies country-wide, but on local ones it only applies to those areas where the said holiday is being celebrated.
 Additionally, the flag may also be flown on days of national mourning, half-mast.
 The Minister of the Interior has the authority to proclaim flag days if they are not already proclaimed, and proclaiming regional flag days is vested with the elected head of each regional unit (formerly prefectures).

 Although 17 November is not an official national holiday, Presidential Decree 201/1998 states that respects are to be paid to the flag on that particular day.

+Usage in the Republic of Cyprus

+According to the Constitution of Cyprus, the community authorities and their institutions have the right to hoist the Greek flag (as well as the Turkish flag) alongside the flag of Cyprus during the holidays.
+Any citizen may, without any restriction, fly the Greek or Turkish flag, or both, next to the flag of Cyprus.

 Military flags

-Army and Air Force War Flag
+Army and Air Force War flag

-The War flag (equivalent to regimental colours) of the Army and the Air Force is of square shape, with a white cross on blue background.
+The war flag (equivalent to regimental colours) of the Army and the Air Force is of square shape, with a white cross on blue background.
 On the centre of the cross the image of Saint George is shown on Army war flags and the image of archangel Michael is shown on Air Force war flags.

 In the Army war flags are normally carried by infantry, tank and special forces regiments and battalions, by the Evelpidon Military Academy, the Non-Commissioned Officers Academy and the Presidential Guard when in battle or in parade.
-However, flying a war flag in battle is unlikely with current warfare tactics.